kedro-org/kedro-academy/kedro-hr-crew-workflow/README.md

 3. **Import Errors**: Make sure you've installed dependencies with `pip install -e ".[dev]"`
 4. **LLM Errors**: Check your API key and model name in `genai-config.yml`
 5. **Validation Errors**: Check that Pydantic models match the data structure - errors will surface immediately without fallbacks
+6. **Deprecation Warning**: If you see a warning about `pipeline_name`, this is from Kedro's main branch and can be safely ignored

 ## Next Steps